-The final stage in the performance management cycle is the reward, where high performance employees get the recognition they deserve for their great work.
-However, rewarding isn’t just about annual bonuses and other perks; like monitoring and developing, it should be an ongoing process which seeks to continually improve motivation.
+The final stage in the performance management cycle is the reward, where high-performance employees get the recognition they deserve for their great work.
+However, rewarding isn’t just about annual bonuses and other perks; like monitoring and developing, it should be an ongoing process that seeks to continually improve motivation.

 Making employee recognition a daily event

 If you want to make sure your employees are bringing their best performance to the workplace, immediate and visible recognition of their achievements is essential.
 Making sure they feel valued in a timely manner helps to project your company’s values while encouraging positive behaviours, amplifying them throughout the workforce.

 Managers can keep this recognition at the forefront by using a performance management tool that features a Rewards Management System.
 As well as providing useful data for annual compensation, these rewards help increase productivity, retain the best talent in your organization and boost motivation.

 Determining appropriate rewards for the level of performance achieved

 For the top performers in your company, offering a tangible reward at the end of the performance management cycle shows that they are appreciated for a job well done.
 The level of additional remuneration and any other rewards to be given can be worked out by using the data gathered as part of the performance management process and should be based on merit.

 Some of the forms of reward you can consider offering include:

 - increase in salary

 - increased vacation time